sarkarchandan/ckad-prep/README.md

 # K8s

 This repository is created in order to consolidate the learning materials and practice exercises regarding the preparation for the [CKAD](https://www.cncf.io/certification/ckad/) certification.
+Several resources in this repository are taken from the following courses,

+- Kubernetes for Developers: Core Concepts by Dan Wahlin @PluralSight

 > [Kubernetes](https://kubernetes.io) is an open-source system of automating deployment, scaling and management of containerized applications.